dullroar/swingor/README.md

 * Write processor to update image metadata (copyright, etc.) Could be tricky given the current state of graphics file processing in .NET Core.

-* Make the wildcards in the `DirectoriesToProcess` setting section an array, to allow multiple wildcards to be processed.
-Right now, image files all have to come from a separate image directory or directories.
-This would allow images to be intermingled with other files, and then specified with something like:
-  `"Wildcard": [ "*.gif", "*.jp*g", "*.png", "*.tif*" ]`.

 ## Known Bugs

 * For some reason Markdig is not eating and ignoring the YAML front matter like it should (even with `UseYamlFrontMatter` extension explicitly included in the pipeline build), and instead is excreting the YAML into a `<p>` tag in the output HTML.
 I coded around that for now (see `ParseYAML`, which returns the remaining Markdown after the front matter, along with the metadata collection).